-7. Install the right pivot bolt and left pivot adjusting bolt and tighten securely; then move the swing arm up and down to seat the bearings.
-Tighten the left pivot bolt to 43 in.-lb and the right pivot bolt to 82 ft-lb.
+- 7. Install the right pivot bolt and left pivot adjusting bolt and tighten securely; then move the swing arm up and down to seat the bearings.
+Tighten the left pivot bolt to 36 in.-lb and the right pivot bolt to 82 ft-lb. - 8.
+Install the left pivot lock nut; then while holding the left pivot adjusting bolt, use Pivot Lock Nut Wrench to tighten the lock nut to 82 ft-lb.